See below a full breakdown of the financial and business support available to your business.

 Coronavirus Statutory Sick Pay Rebate Scheme

-Employers may be eligible to reclaim employees’ coronavirus-related Statutory Sick Pay (SSP) due to coronavirus.
+Small and medium-sized employers may be able to reclaim up to two weeks of eligible Statutory Sick Pay (SSP) costs, per employee, from the Government.
 Find out if you are eligible here.

-If you are not a retail, hospitality or leisure business and you are having trouble paying your rates, please get in touch with Merton Council on 020 8545 3919 or email at firstname.lastname@example.org.
+If you are not a retail, hospitality or leisure business and you are concerned about paying your rates, please get in touch with Merton Council on 020 8545 3919 or email at firstname.lastname@example.org.